Companies and organizations, whether they are government or private are formed and run by several designations.

 Who is a Chief Investment Officer?

-A CIO devises strategies for, acting as liaison with investors, and recognizing and avoiding serious risks.
+A CIO devises strategies for liaising with investors and recognizing and avoiding serious risks.

 Role